WMC hits record high of COVID-19 patients

 BOONE — Watauga Medical Center has set a new record for the number of COVID-19 patients.

-Of the 32 COVID-19 patients, 26 are unvaccinated, according to Appalachian Regional Healthcare Senior Vice President Rob Hudspeth.
+Of the 32 COVID-19 patients that were at the hospital on Jan.
+26, Appalachian Regional Healthcare Senior Vice President Rob Hudspeth said 26 were unvaccinated.
 Of the six vaccinated patients, three have a booster, according to Hudspeth.

+As of Feb.
+1, WMC had 28 patients in the hospital with 19 unvaccinated.
+Of the nine vaccinated patients, four had a booster.

 This January, the hospital has a daily average of 21 COVID-19 patients so far.
 Hudspeth said the concerning trend with this surge is COVID-19 admissions are outpacing discharges.

-Note: This story was updated to reflect the dates of the Watauga County resident deaths that have occurred in January.